-- A bank draft can be used but it entails deposits and it is timeconsuming to get the refund in currency other than Rand. - Bank cards of major banks can be used.
+- Bank cards of major banks can be used.
 Please check that the bank has facilities in South Africa. - An electronic transfer works the best.
-Please see the bank details attached.
+A PAYGATE link will be sent to the parents to make an electronic payment via a safe portal.